Nikhila-KS/Donation_App/README.md

 Have a loot at the app:
 https://youtu.be/eFkw-_Cf7lg

-A lot of features offered in the app are as follows:
 # Features

 * Boarding Screen - this will give you a brief overview of the motivating factors behind our app.